IDEA-Research/X-Pose/README.md

 </div>

 ## 🤩 News
-- **2024.07.02:** UniPose is accepted to ECCV24.
+- **2024.07.02:** X-Pose is accepted to ECCV24 (We changed the model name from UniPose to X-Pose to avoid confusion with similarly named previous works).
 - **2024.02.14:** We update a [file](https://github.com/IDEA-Research/UniPose/blob/master/util/instance.txt) to highlight all classes (1237 classes) in the UNIKPT dataset.
-- **2023.11.28:** We are excited to highlight the 68 face keypoints detection ability of UniPose across any categories in this [figure](https://github.com/IDEA-Research/UniPose/blob/master/asset/anyface.png).
+- **2023.11.28:** We are excited to highlight the 68 face keypoints detection ability of X-Pose across any categories in this [figure](https://github.com/IDEA-Research/UniPose/blob/master/asset/anyface.png).
 The definition of face keypoints follows this [dataset](https://github.com/jin-s13/COCO-WholeBody/blob/master/imgs/Fig2_anno.png).
 - **2023.11.9:** Thanks to [OpenXLab](https://openxlab.org.cn/models/detail/IDEA-Research/UniPose), you can try a quick [online demo](https://openxlab.org.cn/apps/detail/IDEA-Research/IDEA).
 Looking forward to the feedback!
 - **2023.11.1:** We release the inference code, demo, checkpoints, and the annotation of the UniKPT dataset.
 - **2023.10.13:** We release the [arxiv](http://arxiv.org/abs/2310.08530) version.

-### In-the-wild Test via UniPose
+### In-the-wild Test via X-Pose
-UniPose has strong fine-grained localization and generalization abilities across image styles, categories, and poses.
+X-Pose has strong fine-grained localization and generalization abilities across image styles, categories, and poses.
 <p align="middle">
 <img src="asset/in-the-wild.jpg" width="2000">
 <br>